 Interest earned: This is the interest that bank will pay you on the amount held in the PPF account.
 The current interest being offered is 8.7% per annum.

 Interest on loans: If you take a loan against the PPF then you will have to repay it with an interest of 2% more than the interest you earn.
 This means the total interest you will pay will be 10.7% per annum.

 The interest rates offered on PPF accounts are dictated by the government hence can change if there is a change in the government’s policy regarding provident funds.

 The PPF interest rate is calculated based on the minimum balance that is available in your account between the 5th and last days of a month.
 If you deposit money via cheques then the interest will be calculated from the date the cheque is realised till the end of the month.

 The PPF calculator is a tool that can tell you exactly how much the maturity value of your PPF will be at the end of 15 years.
 This tool can be used even if you plan to deposit different amounts each year.

-How to deposit money in your Bank of Baroda provident fund Account
+How to deposit money in your Bank of Baroda PPF Account

 There are two ways in which you can deposit money in these accounts.
 If you wish to deposit money through an online medium you will need to have an account linked to the PPF.
 For offline deposits, you can deposit the money via cheques which you can drop into your PPF at any of the bank’s branches.